AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-08-28-password-composition-rules/index.md

 Moreover, people tend to reuse weak passwords to minimize the number of unique passwords they have to remember.
 In fact, [a 2019 security survey by Google](https://services.google.com/fh/files/blogs/google_security_infographic.pdf) found that 52% of the people surveyed reuse their passwords across multiple accounts, and 13% reuse their passwords across *all* accounts.
 So even if we don't enforce password requirements, some other password system might, and a large number of our users may still practice poor password hygiene.

-Earlier, we also noted that the search space in the absence of complexity rules is 6.1 &times; 10<sup>15</sup> for an eight-character password.
-That may be the case when using a pseudorandom password generator, but humans can only realistically generate and memorize a subset of this search space.
-Users are biased toward selecting words and phrases, not a random string of characters, so it's likely that their hand-chosen password (or some variation of it) will appear in a dictionary.

 While we can do our best to educate users about good password habits and discourage them from choosing unsafe passwords, we can't guarantee that all of our users will put these tips into practice.
 Some browsers, like Chrome and Firefox, are making it easier for user to generate safe passwords by giving users the option of auto-generating strong passwords in registration forms and saving these to their account.
 But there will always be some users who won't take advantage of these measures and will fall back to their old habits.

 ### Hackers Are Not Naive